-- monitors and records key risks facing TRL, including their mitigating controls and their effectiveness; - the environment TRL operates; and - emerging risks and the mitigating steps taken to monitor or address them.
+• monitors and records key risks facing TRL, including their mitigating controls and their effectiveness;

+- operational risk events and losses;

+- the environment TRL operates; and

+- emerging risks and the mitigating steps taken to monitor or address them.

-The framework is supported by policies and procedures and a strong corporate culture that encourages early notification of operational events or losses.
+The framework is supported by a range of policies and procedures and a strong corporate culture that encourages early notification of operational events or losses.
 This enables the business to learn from events or near losses and to continually enhance its framework.